 1. Classic Guitar Technique by Aaron Shearer

 This is a classic tutor that will be vouched for by a generation of self-taught guitarists.
 The third edition is a major revision, brought up to the times by one of Shearer’s students.
 It preserves the original guidance with modern updates and online audio recordings as demos, play-along tracks and duets.
+You can get the latest version at the SheetMusicPlus site.

 The Shearer method employs three separate volumes.
 Volume One: Technique, Volume Two: Reading Music and Volume Three: Interpretation and Performance Development.